go-functional-options — community go-functional-options, golang-skills, community, ide skills

 Ideal Agent Persona

-Enhancing caller experience with clean and flexible configuration options
+Enhancing caller experience through clean and concise API design

 !
 Prerequisites & Limits